jsonapi-rb/jsonapi-rb.github.io/source/guides/index.html.md

 ## What is jsonapi-rb?
 [jsonapi-rb](https://github.com/jsonapi-rb/jsonapi-rb) is a ruby library for producing and consuming [JSON API](http://jsonapi.org) documents.
-It is cleanly layered, has an intuitive yet intention-stating API, and no magic.
+It is cleanly layered, has an intuitive yet intent-stating API, and no magic.

 It is comprised of 4 independent micro-libraries: